mbarbin/provider/doc/docs/tutorials/getting-started/README.md

 ### Provider

-A provider is an implementation for a set of Traits.
+A provider supplies implementations for a set of Traits.
 Let's create an implementation for the `READER` Trait based on OCaml Stdlib.

 ```ocaml
 module Sys_reader : READER with type t = unit = struct